Permanent Implant Dentures Compared to Natural Teeth?

 What is All on 4 Dental Implants?

-All on 4 is a way to replace a full upper or lower set of natural teeth with a Full mouth permanent implant bridge.
-The implant dentist removes all the natural teeth, places 4 or more dental implants and the implants are used to support a full mouth permanent implant bridge.
+Permanent implant dentures is a way to permanently replace a full upper or lower set of natural teeth with a one-piece implant bridge.
+They are “also knows as All on 4.”
+Any remaining natural teeth need to be removed.
+4 or more dental implants are installed per jaw.
+Finally, a set of teeth are installed onto the implants.
 All on 4 is a great option and is a lot less expensive than replacing all your teeth with individual implants and crowns.
-Be careful here, because it is necessary to remove all your teeth to do All on 4.
+Of course it is necessary to remove all your teeth to do All on 4.
 It may be better to save some of your teeth and replace only the bad ones with implants.
-You should discuss what implant option is best with your implant dentist.
-Clear Choice is a national chain for dental implants that sells the All on 4 concept as their primary product.
+You should discuss what implant option is best with Dr. Adams.
+Clear Choice dental implants is a national chain that sells the All on 4 concept as their primary product.
 All on four may not be the best solution for everyone.
 Once you have removed your teeth, you cannot put them back.
 Make sure you understand the cost of All on 4 and all the pros and cons prior to removing your natural teeth.

-Full Mouth Dental Implants with Individual Implants and Single Crowns and Bridges
+Full Mouth of Dental Implants with Individual Crowns and Bridges

 This option is self explanatory.
 All natural teeth are extracted and 20-25 dental implants are used to replace all natural teeth with individual implant crowns and implant bridges.

-Bone Grafting, Gum Grafting and PRF Dental Stem Cells:
+Bone Grafting, Gum Grafting, PRF Dental Stem Cells:

 Very often implants may need Bone Grafting with Platelet Rich Fibrin or PRF dental treatments.
 Also it may not be possible in all cases to remove teeth and perform implant surgery in the same day.
 This is called immediate implant surgery.
-Due to bone loss and infection it may be necessary to remove teeth and place the implants at a later date – Delayed implant Placement.
+Due to bone loss and infection it may be necessary to remove teeth and place the implants at a later date – delayed implant surgery.

 Same Day Teeth or Teeth in a Day